PhilRW/blog/content/post/2020-10-19-pandepic-road-trip.md

 - towing
 ---

 My family (wife, 14-month-old, dog, and I) just returned from a two week long road trip to the Midwest.
 The purpose was to visit family and travel safely.
 So we purchased a tow vehicle and rented a travel trailer.
-The details of our trailer rental, itinerary, and packing list can be found [here](https://watt.ws/pandepic).
+This was our [trailer rental](https://www.outdoorsy.com/rv-rental/parker_co/2013_keystone_outback_171715-listing).

 <!--more-->